sander-ed/InvoiceGenerator/README.md

 # MongoDB

-intstall for free from mongodb.com
+Install for free from mongodb.com